Voldemarus/Golang_Project/Assignment1/1 - Factorial/README.md

 Factorial - multithreaded calculator

-Current version - without concurent processing

-Two recursive function defined - sum() and factorial()
+Two recursive function defined -  factorial() and factorialMT()

-The main idea is to implement multithread version of sum() with dichotomy algorithm each sum is calculated by recursive procedure - initial interval is splitted to two and sum for each part is calculated.
-Then we add left and right partial sum together.
+First function is a traditional recursive implementation.

+The second one - implementation with divide/conquer algorithm where initial numbber is divided by two and two multiplication function are called - for 1..m and m+1..n intervals where m = n / 2.

+Each algorithm is started in its own thread. function accepts from, to border value and channel ID, used to return value.